terkelg/prompts/readme.md

   message: String | Function,
   initial: String | Function | Async Function
   format: Function | Async Function,
+  onState: Function,
-  onState: Function
+  onKeypress: Function
 }
 ```

-Each property be of type `function` and will be invoked right before prompting the user.
+Each property can be of type `function` and will be invoked right before prompting the user.

 The function signature is `(prev, values, prompt)`, where `prev` is the value from the previous prompt,
 `values` is the response object with all values collected so far and `prompt` is the previous prompt object.